codedawakening/BoonMind-BUE-The-Boon-Uroborus-Engine/README.md

-BUE — The Boon Ouroboros Engine
+BUE — The Boon Uroboros Engine

 The Universal Observer Framework for Reality, Consciousness & Computation Public framework · Mathematical foundation · Verification protocols · Production systems under partnership

 0 — Executive summary

-The Boon Ouroboros Engine (BUE) extends the BoonMind framework to formalize the observer as a mathematically necessary operator in all recursive systems.
+The Boon Uroboros Engine (BUE) extends the BoonMind framework to formalize the observer as a mathematically necessary operator in all recursive systems.

 It unifies physics, computation, and consciousness under the general recursion: